son-n-pham/3D-Print-Issue-with-STL-Unit/README.md

 ![image](https://user-images.githubusercontent.com/79841341/147746193-12970982-6857-43c1-99ad-df0c671be254.png)

-- Now I can use NX to open that converted prj file, then export out to STL.
-PROPLEM IS RESOLVED!!!
+- Now I can use NX to open that converted prj file, then export out to STL. **THE PROBLEM IS RESOLVED!!!**

 ![image](https://user-images.githubusercontent.com/79841341/147746296-c19eba17-4768-42d2-97b4-86d8d7dee109.png)